 A. Yes.
 Around the clock care is available on campus at Meadowbrook Health Center and in our two Green House small homes.
 Both Meadowbrook and the Green House homes are led by on-staff directors, assisted by local physicians.
 In conjunction with Meadowbrook Health Center, a full complement of in and outpatient therapy services are available in our onsite Renewal Therapy Center.
 Village residents have priority access to Meadowbrook, the Green House homes, and Renewal Therapy.

 Q. Do Meadowbrook Health Center’s services require extra payments?

-A. Assisted living or skilled nursing care in the Health Center is provided to residents at a per diem fee, billed monthly.
+A. Care provided in the Health Center, Green House homes, and Renewal Therapy is provided to residents at a per diem fee, billed monthly.

 Q. Does Clark-Lindsey provide health care in the Village Apartments?

-A. No. However, Meadowbrook Health Center staff provides scheduled routine health service conveniences for Village residents such as periodic blood pressure screenings and annual flu shots in the Meadowbrook Health Center nurse’s office.
+A. No. However, Meadowbrook Health Center staff provides scheduled routine health service conveniences for Village residents, such as blood pressure screenings and annual flu shots in the Meadowbrook Wellness Nurse’s office.